LezaMalik/Programming_Concepts/README.md

 ## Programming Concepts
-Following are some of the important concepts of programming.
+Following are some of the important concepts of programming with detailed explanation and snapshots.